Most people know that when their water heater is leaking, it means bad news.

 A plumber will look at two main areas to determine once and for all where the leak is coming from and how serious it is.

-The first spot the plumber will check is the drain valve.
+- The first spot the plumber will check is the drain valve.
 This spigot is located at the bottom of the tank and is responsible for draining the sediment from the water heater.
-If this is the location of the leak, good news, your plumber will quickly be able to replace the drain valve for a relatively inexpensive cost.
+If this is the location of the leak, the good news is your plumber will quickly be able to replace the drain valve for a relatively inexpensive cost.

 Below is a list of the four most probable causes of a leak in your water heater.